CharlesNXC/CS240-HW1/README.md

 ## Difficulties

 The main difficulties were the set-up of VSCode, to be able to execute different codes without issues.
 Some parts were also hard to understand in some codes.
+I also had troubles doing Part 5 and understanding exactly how to do it.

 ## Use of AI